Exercises C

 Data analysis

-For each level of the enzyme Creatine Kinase (IU per liter), grouped into classes (ck
+For each level of the enzyme Creatine Kinase (IU per liter), grouped into classes (ck), the dataset provides:

 - the number of confirmed infarctions (